freelawproject/juriscraper/README.rst

   nosetests -v --pdb tests/test_pacer.py:DocketParseTest.test_district_court_dockets

-In addition, we use `Travis-CI <https://travis-ci.org/>`__ to automatically run the tests whenever code is committed to the repository or whenever a pull request is created.
+In addition, we use `CircleCI <https://circleci.com/gh/freelawproject/juriscraper/>`__ to automatically run the tests whenever code is committed to the repository or whenever a pull request is created.
 You can make sure that your pull request is good to go by waiting for the automated tests to complete.

-The current status of Travis CI on our master branch is:
+The current status of CircleCI on our master branch is:

 |Build Status|